Best LED light panels in 2026: portable lighting for photography and video

 Wireless flash trigger sold separately

-Read more: Rotolight NEO 3 full review
+Read our full Rotolight NEO 3 review

 Best portable video light